seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 And take upon's the mystery of things,
 As if we were God's spies: and we'll wear out,
 In a wall'd prison, packs and sects of great ones,
-That ebb and flow by the moon.
+That ebb and flow by the moon. /

 **EDMUND**
-Take them away.
+/ Take them away.

 *Exeunt KING LEAR and CORDELIA, guarded*

-Take thou this note;

-*\[Giving Captain a paper]*
+*\[Giving a paper to the Captain]*
-go follow them to prison:
+Take thou this note; go follow them to prison:
 One step I have advanced thee; if thou dost
 As this instructs thee, thou dost make thy way
 To noble fortunes.